seedstack/website/content/docs/seed/manual/security/configuration.md

 * Application-role `role2` is attributed to the subject when the realm provides `ORG.APP.ROLE2`.
 * Application-role `role3` is attributed to the subject when the realm provides `ORG.APP.FR.ROLE3`, where `FR` is converted into a security scope.
 As such a scoped `role3` is attributed to the subject, which is only valid in `FR` location.
+* Application-role `role4` is attributed to every subject authenticated.

 # Example